*Guest Post* Thanks for supporting bloggers who support TCM!

 International travel isn’t as spontaneous as a road trip, but the planning will make your trip less stressful and more meaningful.
 So I am sharing four tips for millennials traveling abroad:

 GET YOUR PASSPORT

-The first thing you need to do it get your passport.
-If you don’t have that, any other planning will be for naught.
+The first thing you need to do is get your passport.
+If you don’t have that, any other planning will be for nothing.
 The process for getting a passport is lengthy and strict, so it’s better to do sooner rather than later.
 At minimum (without expedition charges) it takes four to six weeks to process and receive it, and that’s assuming there are no problems with your application.
 The things you need to complete the application: a passport photo, a birth certificate or proof of citizenship, a driver’s license or state ID, and photocopies of them, as well as the payment for the passport.
 Once everything is together, you must go in person to a passport facility to apply.
 Once you get your passport sent to you, it is valid for 10 years.
 From then, you can be a lot more spontaneous with your trips!